 Mistake: I once sent confidential figures to a colleague in my team rather than the CEO as they both had the same first name.
 Outlook gave me her name as a suggestion rather than the CEO.

 Did you report it?
 No, my colleague saw my mistake and quietly told me.

 Mistake: I sent a document for a bankruptcy to the wrong client because I mixed up two small businesses.
 Both were chapter 7 bankruptcies filed around the same time and they both began with the letter A. I accidentally sent a document that came in from court to the wrong client because I confused the two, as previously mentioned.

 Did you report it?
-No, just apologized and sent it to the right receiver.
+No, just apologised and sent it to the right receiver.

 Elevated risk environment

-The results of this poll show that while email data breaches are an issue that affect the majority of employees, most incidents go unreported, making it difficult for CISOs and their security teams to fully grasp and tackle this problem.
-What’s more, with the majority of US employees now working remotely or in remote-office hybrid roles, we’ve seen a 23% increase in email usage due to the pandemic.
+The ICO report and the results of our quick poll show that this is really just the tip of the iceberg.
+Most email data breaches go unreported, so it’s difficult for CISOs and their security teams to fully grasp and tackle this problem.
+What’s more, with 60% of the UK’s workforce now working remotely, we’ve seen a 23% increase in email usage due to the pandemic.
 Imagine what the true cost of misdirected emails would be if all were reported as data breaches?

 COVID-19: a catalyst for Digital Transformation

 Post Covid-19 it remains to be seen what the new normal will look like but all indications are pointing to increased remote and flexible working across the board.
 Organisations will then have the opportunity to distribute finances previously allocated to expensive real estate for other purposes.
 With remote working seemingly here to stay and email remaining the most common business communication tool, intelligent email security that prevents breaches and protected data must become a central part of organisations’ digital transformation stories.